|GPS:||37.456, -83.794 Google Map · Climbing Area Map|

 Covers a huge selection of the best sport crags in the north, south and Miller Fork Recreational Preserve (MFRP).

 Operated by Red River Outdoors in Slade, KY.
-Red River Gorge Guides is the longest operating guide service in Red River Gorge, offerong high quality private instruction and guided climbing by AMGA certified instructors.
+Red River Gorge Guides is the longest operating guide service in Red River Gorge, offering high quality private instruction and guided climbing by AMGA certified instructors.
 They specialize in clinics in trad climbing, self rescue, multi-pitch climbing, and gym to outdoor transitions.
-Red River Gorge Guides has access to the privately owned Torrent Falls crag.
+Red River Gorge Guides has exclusive access to the privately owned Torrent Falls crag.

 Based at the Sky Bridge Station in Pine Ridge, KY, KRAG offers private instruction and guided climbing to climbers of all ability levels.